What student debt? How the other millennials think about money

 McFarland is on the starting end of Generation Y, the cohort born in the United States after 1980 that is typically portrayed as saddled with massive student debt, underemployed and underpaid.
 More than a third of the 80 million group of so-called millennials live with their parents, according to the Pew Research Group.

-But McFarland is part of the sizeable minority that is doing quite well: 12 million Gen Y-ers make more than $100,000, according to the Ipsos MediaCT’s Mendelsohn Affluent Survey.
+But McFarland is part of the sizeable minority that is doing quite well: nearly 12 million Gen Y-ers live in households that make more than $100,000, according to the Ipsos MediaCT’s Mendelsohn Affluent Survey.
 Many of them, in technology fields, live frugal work-based lifestyles and are not saddled with the six-digit student debt held by doctors and lawyers.

 Raised on the Internet and disheartened by having watched the older generations suffer through the tech bubble of 2000 and the recession of 2008, these young adults are viewing their quickly accumulating wealth differently.
 For one thing, they do not seem as interested in the trappings of wealth, nor are they concerned about stuffing traditional retirement accounts.
 They see money as a path to career freedom, where they can pick up and start again at will as soon as a more interesting offer comes along.